laszloekovacs/oidc-express/README.md

 # OpenID Connect with Express and GitHub

-simple app to test log in and get the users profile via [GitHub OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps)
+simple app to test login and get the users profile via [GitHub OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/authorizing-oauth-apps)

 to get started, set the CLIENT_ID environment variable.
 You need to create a GitHub OAuth app and get the CLIENT_ID and CLIENT_SECRET environment variables.